Aleister Crowley: The A∴A∴ and The Holy Books of Thelema: 1907–1909

 — The opening lines of Liber VII (1907), the first of the Holy Books of Thelema to be revealed to Crowley after The Book of the Law.

 In November 1907, Crowley and Jones decided to found an occult order to act as a successor to the Hermetic Order of the Golden Dawn, being aided in doing so by Fuller.
 The result was the A∴A∴.
 The group's headquarters and temple were situated at 124 Victoria Street in central London, and their rites borrowed much from those of the Golden Dawn, but with an added Thelemic basis.
 Its earliest members included solicitor Richard Noel Warren, artist Austin Osman Spare, Horace Sheridan-Bickers, author George Raffalovich, Francis Henry Everard Joseph Feilding, engineer Herbert Edward Inman, Kenneth Ward, and Charles Stansfeld Jones.
 In March 1909, Crowley began production of a biannual periodical titled The Equinox.
 He billed this periodical, which was to become the "Official Organ" of the A∴A∴, as "The Review of Scientific Illuminism".

 Crowley became increasingly frustrated with Rose's alcoholism, and in November 1909 he divorced her on the grounds of his own adultery.
 Lola was entrusted to Rose's care; the couple remained friends and Rose continued to live at Boleskine.
-Her alcoholism worsened, and as a result she was institutionalized in September 1911.
+Her alcoholism worsened, however, and as a result she was institutionalized in September 1911.